Why Plan Ahead?

 • Step 3…Planning for the Payment

 Many mortuaries charge you to file life insurance claims.
-At Erlewein Mortuary, our Funeral Directors will file your assigned life insurance claims for you---without adding a fee or charging a percentage to your bill.
+At Erlewein Mortuary & Crematory, our Funeral Directors will file your assigned life insurance claims for you---without adding a fee or charging a percentage to your bill.
 If you do not plan to use life insurance, we also accept checks, money orders, cash, and credit cards.
-Read “Does Preplanning Require Payment?” for information on setting up a trust.
+Read “Does Preplanning Require Payment?” for information on easily setting up a trust with our help.

 How can I plan ahead?
 Contact us and ask to establish an irrevocable funeral trust to set aside money for your funeral.
 It can be accomplished simply with the help of our Funeral Directors.
 Your mind will be set at ease and your family will thank you.

 One of the most important things you can do is to let your family or next-of-kin know that you’ve taken steps toward your funeral plans.
 If you complete any of these steps with us, we’ll create a file and keep copies of all the information, so your family does not have to search for it at your time of death.
 Some people choose to keep the information with their attorney and their will…just remember that the will may not be read until days after the funeral is over.

 How can I plan ahead?
 Check out "Have the Talk of a Lifetime" above to start the conversation with your loved ones.